2020PB/police-brutality/reports/Iowa.md

 A reporter from the Des Moines Register is shown sitting on the ground zip-tied with another protester in front of a police officer.
 In the news article, the reporter indicates she was pepper sprayed in the face, and that she identified herself as a member of the press.

-tags: journalist, arrest, pepper-spray, spray, zip-ties
+tags: journalist, arrest, pepper-spray, spray, zip-tie

 id: ia-desmoines-7